Marvin Çuni

-Marvin Çuni (born 10 July 2001) is a professional footballer who plays as a forward for club Sampdoria, on loan from Russian Premier League club Rubin Kazan.
+Marvin Çuni (born 10 July 2001) is a professional footballer who plays as a forward for Slovenian PrvaLiga club Olimpija Ljubljana, on loan from Russian Premier League club Rubin Kazan.
 Born in Germany, he plays for the Albania national team.

 Club career

 Bayern Munich

 After playing youth football for Eintracht Freising, Çuni joined Bayern Munich in 2012 and progressed through all the youth teams.

 Loan to Sonnenhof Großaspach

 In the summer of 2020, he joined Regionalliga Südwest club Sonnenhof Großaspach on a season-long loan.
 He made 34 appearances for the club, scoring 19 goals.

 Loan to SC Paderborn

 On 1 September 2021, Çuni extended his contract with Bayern until June 2024, and moved to 2.
 Bundesliga club SC Paderborn on loan until the end of the season.

 Loan to 1.
 FC Saarbrücken

 On 24 June 2022, Çuni joined 3.
 Liga club 1.
 FC Saarbrücken on loan for the rest of the season.
 He scored 13 goals in 35 appearances for the club.